 Keep in mind when interviewing that memory is inherently unreliable, and everything that we think we remember is a reconstruction.
 This means the fact-finder will hear different accounts of the same events.
 Our job is not to decide which is “the truth” and which is “the lie”.
 The idea that people can detect lying by observing body language has been debunked, so the best you may be able to say is “I prefer the evidence of Sarah”.

 Finally, Professor Gray reiterated his urge that we never sacrifice our integrity for any client.
 Be cautious but determined.
 Be clear about the investigator role and limitations, and always assert your independence.

 Fair Work Commissioner Tanya Cirkovic made some keen observations of the improper closeness between the employer and investigator, and investigators who are clearly not independent.
 In particular, Commissioner Cirkovic said she is concerned when she sees draft emails obtained on discovery, in which the investigator appears to be seeking approval of the employer of their findings.
-She generally frowns upon the practice of providing draft reports to employers (although apparently after her speech, she commented to an attendee that if the investigator could prove that they had independently considered any feedback, this might be acceptable).
+She generally frowns upon the practice of providing draft reports to employers, although she noted there are circumstances where it might be acceptable.